-The DSL monitors the electronic CPOMS system to record concerns about children, ensuring that the quality of information is accurate, proportionate, timely and assessment/referrals are made appropriately.
+The DSL monitors the electronic case management system Cpoms to record concerns about children, ensuring that the quality of information is accurate, proportionate, timely and assessment/referrals are made appropriately.
 The recording and storing of information are kept in-line with the Data Protection Act 2018 and General Data Protection.
 The safeguarding and child protection records are kept in a secure location, away from academic records and there is a clear recording process of transfer, in or out, which if paper file transfer, using the transfer of records form which is signed by the sending and receiving settings and a copy of this form kept by both.

-When a parent chooses to remove their child/ren from school to receive EHE (Elective Home Education), the DSL will pass on any safeguarding concerns and the safeguarding file if there is one, to the EHE Team within Staffordshire County Council and inform other professionals who may be involved with that child.
+When a parent chooses to remove their child/ren from school to receive EHE (Elective Home Education), the DSL will pass on any safeguarding concerns and the safeguarding file if there is one, to the EHE Team within DSPP and inform other professionals who may be involved with that child.

 The DSL/DDSL monitors the quality of safeguarding files through auditing case files regularly.
 Appropriate and regular supervision takes place with the DSL and may be extended to other members of staff if we deem this appropriate.
-Regular meetings also take place between DSL's across the trust to discuss difficult cases and provide support.
+Safeguarding staff meet frequently but two weekly as a minimum to ensure and support staff wellbeing.